Understanding Anger in Therapy

 Choosing materials becomes part of this exploration.
 Certain moments call for something more containing: clay, pens, smaller surfaces, bounded shapes, or sturdier paper.
 Other moments ask for expansion: large sheets, charcoal, oil pastels, paint, guided drawings, or faster, freer gestures.

-Each material offers its own therapeutic language, revealing what the anger needs grounding, release, expression, or reassurance.
+Each material offers its own therapeutic language, revealing what the anger needs for grounding, release, expression, or reassurance.

 Over time, the relationship with anger shifts.
 It begins to feel less like a threat and more like a message worth listening to.